borkdude/analyze-reify/README.md

 $ cd analyze-reify
 ```

-Then build the `tree-sitter-clojure` source by running.
+Then build the `tree-sitter-clojure` source.
 Note: this script
 requires `npm`.

 ```